open-contracting/kingfisher-process/docs/data-model.rst

 File types
 ~~~~~~~~~~

-:doc:`cli/local-load` must be given the type of the file to load:
+The :doc:`cli/local-load` command must be given the type of the file to load:

 record
     A single record